-The Family Law Section of The Florida Bar’s Alberto Romero Making a Difference Award recognizes the work of section members and affiliates who provide outstanding pro bono services, engage in significant volunteer community activities that improve the lives of Florida’s children and families and encourage other section members to volunteer.
-Magistrate Diane Kirigin, a former section chair, founded the award.
-Through the Alberto Romero Making a Difference Award, the section publicly acknowledges those individuals who have made a difference in the lives of the underserved or disadvantaged within our state.
+The Family Law Section of The Florida Bar’s Alberto Romero Making a Difference Award recognizes the work of Section members and affiliates who provide outstanding pro bono services, engage in significant volunteer community activities that improve the lives of Florida’s children and families, and inspire other Section members to volunteer.

 2018-19 Award Winner